aileen-byte/Team14/personal statements/Jeshmeera.md

 - For normal execution, the PC+4 adder provides the next sequential address
 - The branch adder computes PC + immediate for branch instructions.

-In the top-level module, I used the provided mux2 component to choose between these two values based on the PCsrc control signal, ensuring correct behaviour for both sequential flow and conditional branching in the single-cycle processor.
+In the top-level module, we use the provided mux2 to choose between the sequential address and the branch target based on PCsrc.
+We (co-author Aileen) implemented this directly in the top to simplify the design and avoid creating an unnecessary extra module.

 ## Pipeline Registers